airbnb/plog/README.md

 # plog

-Fire and forget unboxed or multipart messages over UDP, have them forwarded to Kafka 0.8.
+Fire and forget unboxed or fragmented messages over UDP, or line-by-line over TCP (disabled by default), have them forwarded to Kafka 0.8.
+That should cover `syslog`.

 ## Disclaimer